Course Catalog 2016-2017

 (d) by completing an introductory-level modern or classical language course at Kenyon

-(f) by obtaining transfer credit for two sequential semesters in college-level language courses equivalent to a year of language study at the transfer institution as determined by the Registrar and the Committee on Academic Standards
+(f) by obtaining transfer credit for two sequential semesters in introductory college-level language courses equivalent to a year of language study at the transfer institution as determined by the registrar and the Committee on Academic Standards

 If the student seeks to meet the requirement through study of a language that is not offered at Kenyon, the student is responsible for providing documentation that is satisfactory to the registrar.
 Likewise, if a student seeks to meet the requirement through an off-campus study (study-abroad) program other than one of the Kenyon-approved programs, the student must provide documentation that is satisfactory to the registrar.
 Because Kenyon's introductory modern languages courses are taught as a single, year-long curriculum, it is not possible to take one semester of a language at another institution and complete the requirement by taking a second semester at Kenyon.

 Kenyon considers achievement of language proficiency important for many reasons, among them: